chakAs3/storybook-vue-custom-render/README.md

 ### Options API Component

-- Label: Rendered using Composition Component

-The component is rendered using the Options API.
-The `Button` component is rendered with the provided arguments, using the Options API props and data properties.
+The story is rendered using the Options API component returned by the Story render function . using the Options API props and data properties.

 ```javascript
 export const OptionsApiComponent: Story = {